On this page...

 Moreover, the word of the LORD came to me: “Son of man, raise a lamentation over the king of Tyre, and say to him, Thus says the Lord GOD: “You were the signet of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God; every precious stone was your covering, sardius, topaz, and diamond, beryl, onyx, and jasper, sapphire, emerald, and carbuncle; and crafted in gold were your settings and your engravings.
 On the day that you were created they were prepared.
 You were an anointed guardian cherub.
 I placed you; you were on the holy mountain of God; in the midst of the stones of fire you walked.
 You were blameless in your ways from the day you were created, till unrighteousness was found in you.
 In the abundance of your trade you were filled with violence in your midst, and you sinned; so I cast you as a profane thing from the mountain of God, and I destroyed you, O guardian cherub, from the midst of the stones of fire.
 Your heart was proud because of your beauty; you corrupted your wisdom for the sake of your splendor.
 I cast you to the ground; I exposed you before kings, to feast their eyes on you.
 By the multitude of your iniquities, in the unrighteousness of your trade you profaned your sanctuaries; so I brought fire out from your midst; it consumed you, and I turned you to ashes on the earth in the sight of all who saw you.
 All who know you among the peoples are appalled at you; you have come to a dreadful end and shall be no more forever.”

-Again, this is prophecy, not a reconstruction of ancient history.
-God referred to the leader of Tyre as ‘…a man’ (v.
+This is a prophetic lament spoken to the sovereign of Tyre, not a reconstruction of history so ancient it is not even recorded in the Genesis account of the creation of the heavens and the Earth.
+God referred to the ruler of Tyre as ‘...a man’ (v.
 2), not some spirit being or former archangel.
 The end of the great Phoenician (Canaanite) civilization was at hand.

 "In the abundance of your trade (merchandise)... you sinned."
 Do you still want to believe some angel allegedly named lucifer engaged in merchandizing, and that's what this was all about?